elyra-ai/examples/component-catalog-connectors/mlx-connector/README.md

 ### Troubleshooting

-**Problem: The palette does not diplay any components from the configured catalog.**
+**Problem: The palette does not display any components from the configured catalog.**

 **Solution:** If the the Elyra GUI does not display any error message indicating that a problem was encountered, inspect the JupyterLab log file.